denten-books/plain-text/0-intro.md

 intellectual lineages that frame my approach to the problem.
 A hermeneutics capable of addressing Kittler's challenge must be grounded in materialism that is both pragmatic and experimental.

+Much is at stake in the material affordances of the literary artifact.
+The political struggle for meaning-making---the very opportunity to engage in the act of interpretation---begins with texts as material artifacts.
+In the West, it is easy to forget the blunt effectiveness of physical control.
+Books that are burned or redacted cannot be read at all.
+Elsewhere, global inequities of access to knowledge compel readers to print their own books and build their own libraries.
+Witness the so-called "shadow libraries" of Eastern Europe, the street book vendors of India and Pakistan, and the gray market presses of Nigeria arising form the country's "book famine."[@mahmood_copyright_2005;
+@okiy_photocopying_2005; @liang_piracy_2009; @tenen_book_2014;
+@bodo_short_2014; @nkiko_book_2014].
+More than mere piracy, such *samizdat*-like practices engage in the proactive preservation of the literary sphere.
+Informal book exchange networks create reading publics that own the means of textual production and dissemination.
+Under duress, readers build homemade knowledge infrastructures: they duplicate, distribute, catalog, and archive.
+In late-capitalist economies such infrastructures are commodified.
+Consequently, they disappear from view.
+For many readers, technologies that support reading, writing, and interpretation have passed from tools to fetish.
+We have tender feelings for them and cradle them in our laps.
+No longer comprehensible by the way of the pen or the printing press we imbue them with magical powers and thus exist in the state of profound alienation from the conditions closet to our mental activity.

 The shifting affordances of digital text challenge some of our deep-seated intuitions about literature.
 The word processor, operating system, and the